teiResa/teiResa/README.md

 2024-08-24 today is scrimba day.
 I can feel it!
 Once Suze is done and I am awake, I'll start.

-tomorrow i will rock a full 12 hours
+tomorrow i will rock a full 12 hours.
+Tonight i am cleaning my office in preparation for a full few days

 -->